srid/purescript-book-sources/chapter11.md

 The first thing this action does is to break the user input into words using the `split` function from the `Data.String` module.
 It then uses `runRWS` to run the `game` action (in the `RWS` monad), passing the game environment and current game state.

 Having run the game logic, which is a pure computation, we need to print any log messages to the screen and show the user a prompt for the next command.
 The `for_` action is used to traverse the log (of type `List String`) and print its entries to the console.
-Finally, `setLineHandler` is used to update the line handler function to use the updated game state.
-Finally, the prompt is displayed again using the `prompt` action.
+Finally, `setLineHandler` is used to update the line handler function to use the updated game state, and the prompt is displayed again using the `prompt` action.

 The `runGame` function finally attaches the initial line handler to the console interface, and displays the initial prompt: